Highland Cow

 Highland Cow – Scotland’s Iconic “Highland Coo”

-A Highland Cow, often called a “Highland Coo” or “Heilan Coo,” is one of Scotland’s most iconic animals.
-With their long, shaggy coat and sweeping horns, Highland Cows are closely associated with the rugged landscapes of the Scottish Highlands, although today you’ll find them across mainland Scotland and the islands.
+A Highland Cow, often called a “Highland Coo” or “Heilan Coo,” is one of Scotland’s most recognisable and loved animals.
+With their long, shaggy coats and sweeping horns, Highland Cows are closely associated with the rugged landscapes of the Scottish Highlands, although today they can be found across mainland Scotland and the islands.

 History and Origins

-Highland Cattle date back to at least the 6th century, thriving in the rugged landscapes of the Highlands and the Western Isles.
-Their hardiness made them an essential part of early Highland life, and the breed has changed very little over the centuries.
+Highland Cattle date back to at least the 6th century and have thrived for centuries in the harsh conditions of the Highlands and the Western Isles.
+Their incredible hardiness made them essential to early Scottish life, and the breed has changed very little over time.

-They remain closely tied to the landscapes around places like Inverness, the Isle of SkyeFort William, and the Cairngorms, where they are still commonly seen grazing in open fields.
+They remain deeply connected to places like Inverness, the Isle of SkyeFort William, and the Cairngorms, where they are still commonly seen grazing in open landscapes.

 Appearance and Coat